 Past seminar topics

-- Spring 2025: Students presented their research and provided feedback on other projects.
+- Spring 2025: Student presentations on their research and feedback

 - Autumn 2024: Time segment from Margaret Price’s Crip Spacetime book and other readings